Life Storage (NYSE:LSI) Releases Q2 2022 Earnings Guidance

 Life Storage (NYSE:LSI – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
-The company provided EPS guidance of $1.50-$1.54 for the period.
+The company provided earnings per share guidance of $1.50-$1.54 for the period.
 The company issued revenue guidance of -.Life Storage also updated its FY 2022 guidance to $6.04-$6.14 EPS.

-Several research firms have recently issued reports on LSI.
-JPMorgan Chase & Co. upped their target price on shares of Life Storage from $142.00 to $154.00 and gave the stock a neutral rating in a research note on Monday, April 4th.
-KeyCorp upped their price objective on shares of Life Storage from $146.00 to $160.00 and gave the stock an overweight rating in a research report on Thursday, January 13th.
-StockNews.com began coverage on shares of Life Storage in a research report on Thursday, March 31st.
-They set a hold rating on the stock.
-Finally, Zacks Investment Research raised Life Storage from a hold rating to a buy rating and set a $147.00 target price for the company in a report on Tuesday, March 15th.
-Three equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
-Based on data from MarketBeat, the company presently has a consensus rating of Buy and an average price target of $151.11.
+Life Storage (NYSE:LSI – Get Rating) last issued its quarterly earnings results on Wednesday, May 4th.
+The real estate investment trust reported $0.88 EPS for the quarter, missing the consensus estimate of $0.89 by ($0.01).
+Life Storage had a return on equity of 8.71% and a net margin of 32.60%.
+The business had revenue of $233.49 million during the quarter, compared to the consensus estimate of $230.01 million.
+During the same quarter last year, the firm posted $1.08 earnings per share.
+Life Storage’s revenue was up 35.8% compared to the same quarter last year.
+As a group, equities analysts anticipate that Life Storage will post 6.1 EPS for the current year.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, April 26th.
-Shareholders of record on Thursday, April 14th were paid a $1.00 dividend.
-This represents a $4.00 annualized dividend and a yield of 3.60%.
-The ex-dividend date was Wednesday, April 13th.
-Life Storage’s dividend payout ratio is presently 117.30%.
+A number of brokerages have recently weighed in on LSI.
+Zacks Investment Research upgraded Life Storage from a hold rating to a buy rating and set a $147.00 target price on the stock in a report on Tuesday, March 15th.
+JPMorgan Chase & Co. boosted their price target on Life Storage from $142.00 to $154.00 and gave the company a neutral rating in a research note on Monday, April 4th.
+Finally, StockNews.com initiated coverage on Life Storage in a research note on Thursday, March 31st.
+They issued a hold rating for the company.
+Three analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
+Based on data from MarketBeat, the stock has a consensus rating of Buy and a consensus target price of $151.11.

-In related news, CEO Joseph Saffire sold 9,000 shares of the company’s stock in a transaction that occurred on Friday, March 11th.
-The shares were sold at an average price of $130.95, for a total value of $1,178,550.00.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, Director Stephen R. Rusmisel sold 2,500 shares of the firm’s stock in a transaction that occurred on Friday, March 18th.
-The shares were sold at an average price of $135.03, for a total transaction of $337,575.00.
+In other Life Storage news, CEO Joseph Saffire sold 9,000 shares of the stock in a transaction on Friday, March 11th.
+The stock was sold at an average price of $130.95, for a total transaction of $1,178,550.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, Director Stephen R. Rusmisel sold 2,500 shares of the stock in a transaction on Friday, March 18th.
+The stock was sold at an average price of $135.03, for a total value of $337,575.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 15,500 shares of company stock valued at $2,054,285.
-Insiders own 0.50% of the company’s stock.
+Insiders have sold 15,500 shares of company stock valued at $2,054,285 in the last ninety days.
+Company insiders own 0.50% of the company’s stock.

-A number of large investors have recently made changes to their positions in LSI.
-NEXT Financial Group Inc raised its holdings in shares of Life Storage by 29.5% during the 4th quarter.
-NEXT Financial Group Inc now owns 847 shares of the real estate investment trust’s stock valued at $130,000 after buying an additional 193 shares in the last quarter.
-Cypress Capital Group bought a new position in Life Storage during the fourth quarter valued at approximately $377,000.
-Vident Investment Advisory LLC raised its stake in shares of Life Storage by 3.3% during the fourth quarter.
-Vident Investment Advisory LLC now owns 3,221 shares of the real estate investment trust’s stock worth $493,000 after acquiring an additional 103 shares in the last quarter.
-Marshall Wace LLP bought a new stake in shares of Life Storage in the 4th quarter worth approximately $511,000.
-Finally, JustInvest LLC lifted its holdings in shares of Life Storage by 13.8% in the 4th quarter.
-JustInvest LLC now owns 3,620 shares of the real estate investment trust’s stock worth $555,000 after acquiring an additional 440 shares during the last quarter.
-Institutional investors own 91.67% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the business.
+State Street Corp grew its holdings in shares of Life Storage by 13.9% during the first quarter.
+State Street Corp now owns 4,499,491 shares of the real estate investment trust’s stock worth $631,864,000 after purchasing an additional 547,484 shares during the last quarter.
+Centersquare Investment Management LLC grew its holdings in shares of Life Storage by 18.5% during the first quarter.
+Centersquare Investment Management LLC now owns 2,478,966 shares of the real estate investment trust’s stock worth $348,121,000 after purchasing an additional 386,710 shares during the last quarter.
+Morgan Stanley grew its holdings in shares of Life Storage by 143.2% during the second quarter.
+Morgan Stanley now owns 594,229 shares of the real estate investment trust’s stock worth $63,790,000 after purchasing an additional 349,910 shares during the last quarter.
+Vanguard Group Inc. grew its holdings in shares of Life Storage by 2.3% during the first quarter.
+Vanguard Group Inc. now owns 12,423,958 shares of the real estate investment trust’s stock worth $1,744,696,000 after purchasing an additional 278,315 shares during the last quarter.
+Finally, Invesco Ltd. boosted its holdings in Life Storage by 10.9% in the first quarter.
+Invesco Ltd. now owns 2,604,656 shares of the real estate investment trust’s stock valued at $365,771,000 after acquiring an additional 256,549 shares during the last quarter.
+Hedge funds and other institutional investors own 91.67% of the company’s stock.

 About Life Storage (Get Rating)